 The Pros and Cons of Today's Most Popular Insulation

 If your attic has a lot of nooks and crannies, your best bet may be to use loose-fill insulation made of fiberglass or cellulose.
-Blown in place using a special machine, this insulation effectively fills gaps, but it can compress over time, losing effectiveness.
-Cellulose can perform better than fiberglass at very cool temperatures but is too heavy for some attics.
+Blown in place using a special machine, the material does a great job of filling gaps, although there are some reports that it can compress over time, losing effectiveness.
+Also bear in mind that for some attics or roof structures, cellulose may be too heavy.

 Liquid sprayed-in foam offers a high R-value and can fit in supertight spaces when it dries hard, providing a perfect air barrier to keep your home cozy.
 This option can be more expensive than other insulation types and requires the help of a pro, but it can also cut down on other home weatherizing tasks, such as caulking.

 Rigid foam panels help to slow heat transfer through structural elements like studs.
-Commonly made of polystyrene, polyisocyanurate, or polyurethane, these panels can be easily cut to size and wedged between beams or glued to surfaces so they won’t shift out of place.
-Rigid foam is, however, more expensive than batt and blanket insulation and more difficult to fit around obstacles or awkward corners.
+Commonly made of polystyrene, polyisocyanurate, or polyurethane, these panels can be easily cut to size and either wedged between beams or glued into place.
+It's more expensive than batt and blanket insulation, though, and more difficult to fit around obstacles or awkward corners.

 These prefab panels can be installed in walls, ceilings, and floors.
 They're airtight structural elements, so they also help with noise reduction and can provide energy savings up to 14 percent.
 But they are also pretty pricey and are used mostly for new construction, with limited options for existing homeowners.